 ACCEPTANCE AND COMMITMENT THERAPY · ACT · TELEHEALTH

-Acceptance and Commitment Therapy (ACT)
+Acceptance and Commitment Therapy

 ACT is for people who are tired of being pushed around by anxiety, shame, intrusive thoughts, trauma reminders, urges, or the constant need to feel certain before living.

 The goal is not to talk yourself into feeling fine.
 The goal is to build enough flexibility that your thoughts and feelings can be present without running your life.
+The goal is a life where you’re the one choosing, not your anxiety, your intrusive thoughts, or your need for certainty.

 WHEN ACT HELPS